Nearshore Races - Sailing Instructions

 Duluth, Minnesota • Saint Louis County

-1.1 Racing will be governed by the 2017-2020 Racing Rules of Sailing and these Sailing Instructions except as altered by these Sailing Instructions or as announced on VHF 72 and/or posted on the DYC website.
+1.1 Racing will be governed by the 2017-2020 Racing Rules of Sailing (RRS), including the US Sailing Prescriptions, and these Sailing Instructions or as announced on VHF 72 and/or posted on the DYC website.
 The race committee is not obligated to post changes to notices on the website.

-1.2 Rule 40, Personal floatation devices (PFD) is changed to include: Each crew member on board is required to wear a PFD for the start and finish of each race.
-When announced by the race coordinator, each crew member on board is required to wear a PFD for the duration of the race.
+1.2 Rule 40, PERSONAL FLOTATION DEVICES is changed to add: Each crew member on board is required to wear a PFD for the start and finish of each race.
 Failure to comply with these requirements will result in the yacht scoring a DSQ for that race.

 2. NOTICE TO COMPETITORS